About Voya Financial, Inc.

-The company has $485 billion in assets under management or administration; the majority of them are held in the Retirement and Investment Management segments.
+The company has more than $460 billion in assets under management or administration; the majority is held in its Retirement and Investment Management segments.

 Sales and Marketing

-Voya targets its products and services to a wide range of customers, including retirement plan sponsors, retirement plan participants, institutional investment clients, retail investors, corporations or professional groups offering employee benefits solutions, insurance policyholders, annuity contract holders, and holders of Individual Retirement Accounts ("IRAs").
-Industries that it typically pursues include small to medium sized businesses, education institutions (K-12 and college/university), healthcare and other non-profit organizations, state and local government entities, large corporations, and mass market consumers.
+Voya targets its products and services to a range of customers including retirement plan sponsors and participants, institutional and retail investors, corporate and professional employee benefits providers, insurance policyholders, and annuity contract and IRA holders.
+Industries that it typically pursues include small- and medium-sized companies and large corporations, educational institutions, healthcare organizations, non-profits, state and local governments, and consumers.